Chapter 1:

 You or your family had to run a business.

 If you didn’t have a company name behind you, you didn’t enter.
 If your business collapsed, you didn’t last.
 A meritocratic system that produced future executives, politicians, and parasites.
-A system that ran on a clean idea: Profit meant value, and loss meant rot.
+It ran on a clean idea: Profit meant value, and loss meant rot.

 Superiority was celebrated.